ritw237/ritw237/README.md

 ### Hi there 👋
+I'm Ritwik, a DevOps engineer .
+- 🐉 A python developer trained on AWS Academy for Cloud Architecting.
+- 🔭 I’m currently working on: #100DaysOfPython
-I'm Ritwik, a java and python developer trained on AWS Academy for Cloud Architecting.
-Currently preparing for AWS Solutions Architect Associate (AWS SAA C02).
-Also trained in DevOps and Linux System Administration.
-Actively looking for jobs in AWS and DevOps.
+- 🌱 Currently preparing for AWS Solutions Architect Associate (AWS SAA C03).
+- 👨‍💻 Heavily trained in DevOps and Linux System Administration.
+- ⚡ Actively looking for new opportunities in AWS and DevOps.

+- 📫 How to reach me:

 <!--
 **ritw237/ritw237** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.